oliviabuckley/bbc-segs-blackjack-ob/README.md

-# Blackjack Simulator 🃏
+# Blackjack 🃏

 This project is a JavaScript-based simulation of a hand of Blackjack.
-It models the core mechanics of the game, including card drawing, score calculation, and basic gameplay decisions such as hitting and standing.
+Players can draw cards, calculate scores, and make basic gameplay decisions such as hitting or standing.
+The game simulates a simple two-player setup: the player versus the dealer.

 ## Getting Started